lukerm/vosk-dictation/README.md

 (vosk) lukerm:~/vosk-dictation$ python src/voice_recorder.py
 Recording for 60 seconds...
-Press Ctrl+C at any time to exit safely a program to record your vocal mutterings so you don't have to type them ^C
+Press Ctrl+C at any time to exit safely a program to record your vocal utterances so you don't have to type them ^C

 Recording finished

-a program to record your vocal mutterings so you don't have to type them
+a program to record your vocal utterances so you don't have to type them

 Full transcription saved to /home/luke/.vosk/transcriptions/transcription_20250516T224655.txt Full transcription also ready to be copied from the clipboard